hartwigmedical/actin-personalization/ncr/README.md

     - `deelname_studie` (has participated in trial?) is dropped since it is too abstract (not clear what trial, or even what kind of trial ( surgery. systemic trial etc.)).

-Finally, the `stadium` field is considered irrelevant and dropped (typically the worst of clinical and pathological stage).
+Finally, the `stadium` field is considered irrelevant and dropped (it is typically the worst of clinical and pathological stage).

 ### Data issues in NCR